 Remember it is wise to practice on a scrap first before stitching on your garment.
 Use the fabric you will make the buttonhole on and prep it exactly as you plan to use it.

-Now step back and admire your workmanship.
+Now step back and admire your workmanship as you now know how to sew a buttonhole.
 Push the button through its very neatly and firmly made buttonhole.
 Now you can say you ‘have buttoned up’ the four-step process of a machine stitched buttonhole.
 Well done!

 If the thought of sewing buttonholes still makes you nervous, then try these alternatives